 By comparison, humans can only see about 150 degrees with peripheral vision.
 Sheep’s field of vision, on the other hand, can range from 250 to 360 degrees.
 In other words, they can see almost the entire way around them without having to turn at all.

-#3: Baby Sheep Are Born With A Four Chambered Stomach
+#3: Lambs Are Born With A Four Chambered Stomach

 A common misconception is that ruminants, which are animals that don’t have to chew their food entirely, have more than one stomach.
 However, that’s not entirely true.
 The truth is that they only have one stomach that has multiple chambers to it.